Nurturing spiritual wellbeing in communities

 Our work is to nurture the roots of spiritual wellbeing so that communities may be empowered to better serve one another in the places they live.

-Building more life-giving systems involves three simple practice
+Building more life-giving systems involves three simple practices

-1. Welcoming the most vulnerable with respect and dignity.
+1. Welcoming all people with respect and dignity.

 3. Putting those gifts to work in service of the common good.